sodium-friends/docs/docs/keyexchange.md

 ``` js
 sodium.crypto_kx_server_session_keys(rx, tx, serverPublicKey, serverSecretKey, clientPublicKey)
 ```
-Generate a session receive and transmission key for a server.
+Generates a session receive and transmission key for a server.
 The public / secret keys should be generated using the key pair method above.

 * `rx` should be a `buffer` of length `crypto_kx_SESSIONKEYBYTES` or `null`
 * `tx` should be a `buffer` of length `crypto_kx_SESSIONKEYBYTES` or `null`